eharjes/webservice/README.md

 - locally everthing works as intended
 - when running the channels on the server we get an error message as soon as anything is input into one of the text fields
 - seemingly the redirect to the show method does not work on the server and we could not figure out why, we tried different versions but none fixed the problem
+- our client and the html templates are specifically designed to show our two channels in an appealing manner and variables were given meaningful names, so other channels might not be displayed correctly